 Winger role #8 is a heavily contested one.
 Some will defend Matt Martin’s presence there until they’re red in the face, some will tell argue that he’s bottlenecking the team’s potential by not allowing for a scoring fourth line that can feast on opponents.

 I’m somewhere in the middle at this exact moment; much like Toronto has rotated fourth line centres and sixth defencemen to audition them, I wouldn’t mind a rotation on this spot dependent on the opponent they face.
-Specifically, I’d be using Leivo against the high event, high scoring teams, ones that don’t have a reputation for aggression, and ones that are in the second half of back-to-backs.
+Specifically, I’d be using Leivo against the high event, high scoring teams, ones that don’t have a reputation for aggression, and ones that are in the first half of back-to-backs.
 Martin’s ability to limit trouble and hold the clock in hectic games would get him the edge the opposite situations; the slower teams that he can dictate the pace of, the ones that dress enforcers, and Toronto’s second half of back-to-backs.
 Anything that doesn’t fit those parameters would be decided on a case-by-case basis.
 This week would be a great theoretical example: Martin’s game suits an opponent like the Kings and it showed when he was focused on the play, and a game like tonight, against a fast, skilled Hurricanes team that hasn’t had a regular fight in eight and a half months, would’ve been a Leivo night.

 Alas, that’s not what’s happening, nor is it what’s going to happen.
 Whether you’re with him or against him on the decision, Mike Babcock sees Martin as an every-game player and what he brings as an every-game necessity.
 Leivo, as such, only has one way into the lineup, and that’s injuries to scoring wingers, leaving him chomping at the bit for an opportunity.
 To his credit, Leivo has been a consummate professional about the process, something that Babcock pointed out yesterday and Leivo had no trouble showing: